Ranger Station phone: 08 8962 4499

 To access the Tennant Creek Telegraph Station, you will need to collect the key from the Battery Hill Mining Centre.

-The Tennant Creek Telegraph Station was built in 1872 from stone quarried from a site nearby.
+The Tennant Creek Telegraph Station was built using stone quarried from a site nearby.

 If you visit the station, you will get a glimpse of the hardship, suffering and camaraderie of those who built the Overland Telegraph Line.